 Closely monitoring accounts receivable and accounts payable helps make sure B2B wholesale businesses don’t run into cash flow problems.
 With large amounts of money tied up in inventory, many wholesalers need to be sure that customer payments arrive and supplier bills get paid on time.
 Accounting software that provides up-to-date insights into the current status of outgoing and incoming payments can help businesses accurately forecast and manage cash flow.

-Offering substantial discounts can attract customers — but those discounts also eat into profits.
-Big customers may add enough volume to justify special terms, but carefully examine each situation to make sure you’re protecting your margins.
+Offering substantial discounts can attract customers, but those discounts also eat into profits.
+Big customers may add enough volume to justify special terms, but scrutinize each situation to protect profit margins.

 B2B Wholesale Platforms: How They Work